Find Affordable College Courses

 The following schools top our list of the Most Popular Physics Bachelor's Degree Colleges.

-Our 2023 rankings named Rutgers University - New Brunswick the most popular school in New Jersey for physics students working on their bachelor’s degree.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.
+Our analysis found Rutgers University - New Brunswick to be the most popular school for physics students who want to pursue a bachelor’s degree in New Jersey.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

 About 27% of the students majoring in physics at the school are women while 73% are male.